DavidOLoughran/TheoryOfAlgorithms/README.md

 This repository contains two Jupyter Notebooks discussing Post Correspondence Problem and The Countdown Game.

 ## Post Correspondence Problem
+- Explanation of Post Correspondence Problem
+- Explanation of the Bounded Post Correspondence Problem.
+- Solving Bounded Post Correspondence Problem
+- Explanation of what an undecidable problem is in computability theory

 ## The Countdown Game
+- explanation of the Countdown Numbers Game
+- complexity of the Countdown Numbers Game
+- Solving the Countdown Numbers Game

 ## Getting started